 Last spring, when AFS educators learned that they would be pivoting to online learning (at least temporarily) and that there was the possibility of implementing a hybrid learning schedule, which would mean some students would learn in person while others participated online, they didn’t panic; instead, they planned.
 In fact, they engaged in regular, intensive planning so that they could not only deliver the best possible instruction but also—and equally as important—make sure their students felt safe, seen, heard, and loved.
 After all, daily living during a global pandemic is hard enough but trying to engage in rigorous academic learning is no small feat.
-Throughout the spring and summer, the student support team, in collaboration with faculty and administrators put together a way of engaging with students that focused on healing-centered pedagogy.
+Throughout the spring and summer, the student support team, in collaboration with lower, middle and upper school faculty and administrators put together a way of engaging with students that focused on healing-centered pedagogy.
 Healing centered engagement is holistic, focused on strengths, culturally sensitive, encourages collective action to effect societal change, and supports community healing.

 Megan Asplundh, Director of the WILF Learning Resource Center, offers the following strategies for building a healing centered school community: 1) Recognize and respond to young people’s trauma with love, empathy and restorative practices, 2) Use an equity lens that addresses implicit bias in regard to race, class, and related structural barriers, and 3) Engage students, teachers, staff, and families in working to reform and dismantle harmful systems that make it hard for young people to succeed and thrive.